Mister Mosquito

-Mister Mosquito, spelled Mr Moskeeto in PAL regions and known in Japan as Ka (蚊), is a video game developed by ZOOM Inc. for the PlayStation 2 (PS2) video game console.
-The game was first released in Japan by Sony on June 21, 2001, and the following March in other territories as part of the Eidos Interactive "Fresh Games" label.
+Mister Mosquito, spelled Mr Moskeeto in PAL regions and known in Japan as Ka (蚊), is a stealth video game developed by Zoom and published by Sony Computer Entertainment for the PlayStation 2.
+It was released in Japan in June 2001 and internationally by Fresh Games in March 2002.

 The player controls a mosquito named "Mister Mosquito", the game's title character, who has taken up residency in the house of the Yamada family, life-sized humans that serve as the protagonist's food source in the game.
 The goal of the game is to stock up on blood through the summer so that the mosquito will survive the winter ahead.
 The player is tasked with sucking blood from specific body parts of the family members without being noticed.
 If the player is not careful, the human will become stressed and eventually attack.

+On September 17, 2024, the game was re-released on PlayStation 4 and PlayStation 5 through PlayStation Network.
+This version downgraded the ESRB rating to E10+ rather than the original T rating.